Several factors drive the cost and price ranges of managed IT services for small and mid-sized businesses.

 - Engineers and project managers ($75,000.00 to $125,000.00 a year resources) handle everything.
 Coordinate the transition with your existing vendors.
 Document all IT systems and users.
 Create new hire/exit checklists.
 Deploy management tools.
 Migrate data and mailboxes.
 Conduct security assessments.
 Implement MFA.

-- Many providers conduct user orientation to introduce the service and demonstrate the best way to request support.
+- Many MSPs conduct user orientation to introduce the service and demonstrate the best way to request IT support.